opensourcepundits/unbias/README.md

     *   `popup.css`: The stylesheet for the popup.
     *   `popup.js`: The script that handles user interactions within the popup.
 *   **`api/index.js`**: This could be a backend component for handling API requests, although its exact function would depend on the project's architecture.

+## Features

+### Proactive Language Highlighter

+The Proactive Language Highlighter is a feature that automatically identifies and highlights potentially biased or manipulative language in news articles as you read them.
+It uses on-device AI to analyze text in real-time and applies subtle underlines to flag specific types of rhetoric.

+#### Color-Coding Dictionary

+The highlighter uses color-coded underlines to indicate different categories of language:

+- **Soft Red (Vermilion)**: Loaded & Emotional Language
+  - Flags words designed to provoke strong emotional responses (positive or negative) instead of rational ones.
+  - Examples: disaster, threat, shameful, outrageous, catastrophic, miracle, hero, villain, sacred, betrayal, nightmare.

+- **Warning Yellow (Amber)**: Absolutes & Hyperbole
+  - Flags sweeping, all-or-nothing generalizations that are often unprovable and used to shut down nuance.
+  - Examples: always, never, everyone, nobody, completely, totally, impossible, undeniable, clearly, obviously, literally (when used for emphasis).

+- **Cool Blue (Cornflower Blue)**: Vague & Uncertain Language (Weasel Words)
+  - Flags words that hedge, weaken, or obscure claims, often by attributing them to anonymous or vague sources.
+  - Examples: some say, it is believed, reportedly, arguably, studies show, experts claim, according to a source, tends to, may, could.

+#### How It Works

+1. **Real-Time Analysis**: As you scroll through a webpage, the content script detects visible paragraphs and sends their text to the background script for analysis.

+2. **AI-Powered Categorization**: The background script uses the on-device Prompt API to analyze the text with a specialized prompt that identifies phrases in the three categories.

+3. **Dynamic Highlighting**: Identified phrases are highlighted in the DOM with the appropriate color-coded underline.
+The highlighting is subtle to avoid distraction while encouraging critical thinking.

+4. **Hover Explanations**: Hover over any highlighted phrase or the underlined text to see a tooltip explaining why it was flagged and the category it belongs to.

+5. **No Hard-Coded Lists**: Instead of relying on static word lists, the feature uses AI to adapt to context, ensuring accurate detection in various scenarios (e.g., "threat" in a weather report vs. political rhetoric).

+This feature promotes media literacy by making users aware of manipulative language without interrupting their reading experience.